 Many of us start January and regret the sheer amount of alcohol we’ve consumed during the month of December.
-After a busy, uncertain, stressful year and especially after missing out on Christmas celebrations ion 2020, it’s tempting to think “what the hell…”.
+After a busy, uncertain, stressful year, it’s tempting to think “what the hell…”.
 But seriously, when we stop to think about the impact alcohol has on our health, over-indulging on more than the occasional night, is not advisable.
 An extra glass here and there all adds up to a burden on the body.

 Impact of Alcohol- Reasons for saying No

 Most of us are aware that alcohol is high in calories and sugar.
 So it WILL lead to weight gain, especially around the middle- the area that can be so difficult to shift.

 Alcohol creates a stress response, causing the release of cortisol.
 It is this stress response that can lead to mood altering effects such as low mood, anxiety, poor concentration and memory.